Saturday, November 11, 2023

 In his book, Kingdom of the Cults, Walter Martin makes some false claims concerning Charles Taze Russell.
 These claims may be found under the subtopic, "Jehovah's Witnesses vs. the Scriptures, Reason, and the Trinity."
 Despite the fact that Martin consistently presents Russell as being a member of the Jehovah's Witnesses, Charles Taze Russell actually was never a member of the Jehovah's Witnesses.
 While we are not with the JWs, we do have concern over such statements regarding a fellow student of the Bible.

-Martin makes that claim that the Watchtower's criterion for measuring the credibility of any Biblical doctrine is "reason".
+Martin makes the claim that the Watchtower's criterion for measuring the credibility of any Biblical doctrine is "reason".
 He specifically misrepresents Charles Taze Russell (who was never a member of the Jehovah's Witnesses).
 Martin takes what Brother Russell stated in his study, "The Bible as a Divine Revelation Viewed in the Light of Reason" (found in Russell's book, The Divine Plan of the Ages), and distorts it to an application I am sure that Brother Russell never intended.
 Martin falsely claims:

 Here is it is plain to see that for Russell, man's understanding of God's character lies Here is it is plain to see that for Russell of himself to be taken by faith, but in our ability to reason out that character subject to the laws of our reasoning processes.
 Russell obviously never considered Jehovah's Word as recorded in the fifty-fifth chapter of Isaiah the prophet, which discourse clearly negates man's powers of reasoning in relation to the divine character and nature of his Creator.